tonysln/ipgeo/README.md

 ## Web App

-A very simple web app to display the coordinates of a given (or randomly generated) IP address.
+A simple web app to display the coordinates of a given (or randomly generated) IP address.

 Services used:
  - [Leaflet](https://leafletjs.com/)